GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Approach

 \subsection{Activation Aware Label Completion}

-GETAM generates reliable class-wise attention maps using classification predictions.
-However, the attention maps cannot be directly used as pseudo labels for semantic segmentation training since it is gray-scale, so it requires refinements.
+GETAM generates reliable class-wise attention maps.
+However, the activation maps require refinement, so they can be served as pseudo segmentation labels.
 To achieve this, we first adopt pixel adaptive mask refinement (PAMR) \cite{Araslanov_2020_CVPR}, a parameter-free recurrent module that efficiently refines pixel labels using local information.
 Then, we propose \textit{saliency constrained object masking} and \textit{high activation object mining} to obtain high-quality pseudo labels.
-The two solutions work collaboratively to supports accurate segmentation of salient objects, but does not suppress non-salient objects.
-This leads to improved performance in multiple and single object images.
+The two solutions work collaboratively to support accurate segmentation of salient objects, but do not suppress non-salient objects.